Last updated Apr. 18, 2023 by Peter Jakes

 - At a 75% savings rate, it takes (1-0.75)/0.75 = 1/3 year = 4 months of Work to save enough money for a year’s worth of living costs.

 This example shows that as the savings rate increases, the time until retirement goes down significantly.
 Because of this, people who want to FIRE try to save at least half of their income.
-At a savings rate of 75%, it would take less than ten years of Work to save up 25 times the average annual cost of living, as suggested by the “4% safe withdrawal” rule.
+At a savings rate of 75%, it would take less than ten years of work to save up to 25 times the average annual cost of living, as suggested by the “4% safe withdrawal” rule.